Sport: Olympic Skeet shooting

 What is a typical week for you?

-What are your greatest sporting achievements/what are you most proud of?
+What are your greatest sporting achievements?

 Watch Maddy's Elite Athlete Spotlight Video here.